bwlewis/feathercache/README.md

 # More documentation:

 ## Mongoose back end

+The package includes a basic HTTP/S object store service based on the Cesanta `mongoose` web server (https://github.com/cesanta/mongoose).
+The service is compiled with the R package and ready to run out of the box (at least, for now, on Linux -- other operatings systems soon).

 See https://github.com/bwlewis/feathercache/blob/master/inst/backends/mongoose/README.md
-for details on compiling and installing the `mongoose` back end as a system service.
+for more information and details on installing the `mongoose` back end as a system service.

 ## minio back end